-On Nov.
-11, the nation honors and recognizes military veterans who’ve helped make freedom possible.
-For Ohio State, these efforts go far past one day – they are part of the institution’s DNA.
+There are many days throughout the year that our nation honors and recognizes military veterans who’ve helped make freedom possible.
+For Ohio State, these efforts go far past those few days — they are part of the institution’s DNA.

 From those attending the university as students to those who make the city of Columbus their home, Ohio State lends a helping hand to vets in a number of different ways.
 Here are five ways the university serves military veterans.